stormlightlabs/volt/lib/README.md

 ## Features

-- Declarative HTML-driven reactivity via `data-volt-*` attributes
+- Declarative, HTML-first reactivity via `data-volt-*` attributes
-- Signal-based state management with automatic DOM updates
+- Fine-grained signals and effects that update the DOM without a virtual DOM
-- Zero dependencies, under 15 KB gzipped
+- Zero runtime dependencies and a sub-15 KB gzipped core
-- No virtual DOM, no build step required
+- Built-in transport for SSE/WebSocket streams and JSON Patch updates
-- Server-side rendering and hydration support
+- Hydration-friendly rendering with SSR helpers
-- Built-in plugins for persistence, routing, and scroll management
+- Optional CSS design system and debug overlay for inspecting signal graphs

 ## Installation